Current Exhibitions

 Webb House is thought to have been built as an inn or tavern and functioned as such until it was moved in the first part of the 19th century.
 The building preserves significant details which confirm its early use as a tavern.
 Among these details are, for example, the three ovens in three separate rooms.

-Webb House in its second location on the Main Road, Greenport
+Webb House shown at its second location, off the Main Road in Greenport.

 It was first moved sometime in the first part of the 19th century, but the date of the move has not been firmly established.
 It was pulled by teams of oxen across the fields to the north side of the Main Road – just where the Kontokosta vineyard begins.
 The move may have taken place as late as 1840.
 On its new site it no longer functioned as a tavern, but became a farm house.